AnoukSmet/Brain-Quizzers/README.md

 * Verdict
 Only able to answer question once and does not automatically answer question.
 Bug resolved.

+### Question and answer not showing nicely

+* Bug
+Quotes were not being displaying nicely in the fetched questions and answers.

+* Fix
+Updated the innerText to innerHTML in game.js

+* Verdict
+Quotes are now showing as they should.
+Bug fixed.

 [Back to Top](#table-of-contents)

 <a></a>